GoodTripProject/.github/profile/README.md

 ### Components of application

-Application consist of server and Android parts.
-To run application you should download server part and Android part of application.
+Application consist of back-end and Android parts.
+To run application you should download back-end part and Android part of application.

 * [GoodTripAndroid](https://github.com/GoodTripProject/GoodTripAndroid)
 * [GoodTripServer](https://github.com/GoodTripProject/GoodTripServer)

 ### Detailed descriptions for components

-You can see detailed descriptions for Android and server parts of application and instructions for deployment in READMEs.
+You can see detailed descriptions for Android and back-end parts of application and instructions for deployment in READMEs.
 * [README for Android](https://github.com/GoodTripProject/GoodTripAndroid/blob/main/README.md)
 * [README for Server](https://github.com/GoodTripProject/GoodTripServer/blob/main/README.md)